 Bad classroom experiences or an unsupportive work environment can cause a massive decline in a teacher’s confidence.
 A positive classroom experience like witnessing their student’s growth can boost their confidence and ability to improve their performance.
 School leaders also play a critical role in a teacher’s efficacy with a supportive administration helping them feel valued, confident, and successful.

 Teacher efficacy can have a great impact on their student’s achievement, even higher than factors like teacher-student relationships, home environment, or parental involvement.

 “When we are able to focus on professional learning with teaching staff, we see a direct influence on student engagement and achievement.” — Principal, High School

 “We’re seeing more and more of our young teachers leaving the profession after five years.
 It’s become a cost we can no longer ignore, especially as our more senior educators look to retire within the next ten years.
 As an administrator, we need to find better ways to support our teachers throughout their career.” — Principal, High School

 - Up to 40% of teachers leave within their first five years of teaching, largely due to a loss in confidence in their abilities and overwhelming stress.

-How Administrators Can Build Teacher Efficacy and Retain Teachers
+How Education Unions and Associations Can Build Teacher Efficacy and Retain Teachers

 Many administrators are well aware that teacher efficacy is linked to better student outcomes.
 The question is: How can administrators build teacher efficacy and retain teachers?